linshui888/PhantomSpawnControl/README.md

 A Premium Resource by Alex_qp.
 ------------------------------

 PhantomSpawnControl is a Minecraft plugin designed to enhance the phantom spawning and to give server owners more control over spawning conditions, strength and lootTable of a phantom.
-This repository is mainly to provide a wiki for all those who purchased the plugin on Spigot.
+See the wiki for more information or the [plugin's page on Spigot](https://www.spigotmc.org/resources/phantomspawncontrol-1-13-x-1-15-x.71538/).

 Information